 From the above requirements and from the discussion in Sections xxx, we have arrived at the detector specifications and design parameters which are described in this section.

 Substrate and implant type.
-The wafers will be n-type, with a resistivity in the range 4-8 k $\Omega$ cm, corresponding to a depletion voltage of 40 to 80 V. These values seem to be a reasonable compromise between the need to have a low depletion voltage and the need to avoid type inversion in the presence of radiation damage.
+The wafers will be n-type, with a resistivity in the range 4-8 k Ω cm, corresponding to a depletion voltage of 40 to 80 V. These values seem to be a reason-